davidavdav/GaussianMixtures.jl/README.md

 The means are all set to **0** (the origin) and the variances to **I**, which is silly by itself.
 If `diag=:full` is specified, the covariances are full rather than diagonal.
-One should replace the values of the weights, measn and covariances afterwards.
+One should replace the values of the weights, means and covariances afterwards.

 ```julia
 GMM(kind::Symbol, weights::Vector, μ::Array,  Σ::Array, hist::Vector)